 A Special Issue is not a loose collection of topically related articles but a concerted attempt to provide an overview of the status of an emerging field.
 Cross references between the articles are strongly encouraged.A Special Issue should normally contain 20-25 articles, corresponding to 200-300 printed pages in total.
 The articles may include original data.
 At least one of the articles (typically signed by the guest editors) should provide a general discussion of the implications of the recent advances in the field, and should attempt to identify the directions and challenges of future research.

 Manuscripts are subjected to the review process according to the same high standards of quality as regular issues of Neuroscience.
 The Guest Editor(s) identify reviewers and take responsibility for the further editorial handling of the manuscripts, supported by the San Diego office.
-As for regular papers, the final decision on each article is taken by the Chief Editor.Suggestions for special issues should be sent to Prof. Stephen Lisberger, Editor-in-Chief, at email@example.com.
-They should contain an outline of the contents, including an abstract ( 200 words), a list of articles with preliminary titles and contributors, and a brief statement on why now is a good time to review the topic in question.
-Neuroscience must contain experiments that conform to the ethical standards printed below.
-To confirm their agreement with this, authors are required to include the following statement in their cover letter indicating their agreement with these standards: "I have read and have abided by the statement of ethical standards for manuscripts submitted to Neuroscience."
-A list of ethical standards is not required in the cover letter.
+As for regular papers, the final decision on each article is taken by the Chief Editor.Suggestions for special issues should be sent to Juan Lerma, Editor-in-Chief, at firstname.lastname@example.org.
+They should contain an outline of the contents, including an abstract (<200 words), a list of articles with preliminary titles and contributors, and a brief statement on why.

 If the studies deal with animal experiments, the authors certify that they were carried out in accordance with the National Institute of Health Guide for the Care and Use of Laboratory Animals (NIH Publications No. 80-23) revised 1996 or the UK Animals (Scientific Procedures) Act 1986 and associated guidelines, or the European Communities Council Directive of 24 November 1986 (86/609/EEC).The authors also certify that formal approval to conduct the experiments described has been obtained from the animal subjects review board of their institution and could be provided upon request.